 Okay, now you’re gonna see why I said to use a large pot.
 You’re gonna place the pot on the stovetop over high heat and let it come to a boil.
 Note: Do not walk away from the pot, or leave the kitchen!!!!
 If you do, you’ll be sorry!
 As soon as the water starts to come to a boil, it’s going to start foaming up like this picture above.

 Then it’s going to foam up even bigger….

 Then even bigger, until it’s almost ready to bubble up and over the sides.
 As soon as it gets to this point, turn off the heat and quickly remove the pot from the heat.
 You’ll notice that the water actually has a sort of green color to it.
 That’s a good thing!
 I won’t go into chemistry here, but your digestive system will thank you later.
 Just take my word for it.

 Now pour the beans into a strainer….

-Now rinse the beans thoroughly to remove all of the baking soda, and rinse out the pot while you’re at it…
+Rinse the beans thoroughly to remove all of the baking soda, and rinse out the pot while you’re at it…

 Now pour the beans back into the pot, and get ready to season…season…season…

-Now take a ham shank with a bone, or you can use a cottage ham like I did here, because that’s all I had on hand, and my closest grocery store is 12 miles away….
+Now take a ham shank with a bone, or you can use a cottage ham as I did here, because that’s all I had on hand, and my closest grocery store is 12 miles away….

 Don’t trim this part off….the fat is where all that great flavor is….